Four Maoists Killed in Jharkhand Encounter: Police | Law-Order

 Four Maoists Killed in Jharkhand Encounter: Police

-At least four Maoists, including a woman, were killed during an encounter with police in Jharkhand's West Singhbhum district.
-The operation took place in Tonto and Goilkera, resulting in two additional arrests.
-Detailed information is yet to be released, according to police officials.
+At least four Maoists, including a woman, were killed in an early morning encounter with police in Jharkhand's West Singhbhum district.
+The incident occurred in Tonto and Goilkera area.
+Jharkhand Police arrested two Maoists.
+The search operation is ongoing.

 - Country: